A topic from the subject of Biochemistry in Chemistry.

 • Cuvettes

 1. Sample preparation: Collect water samples from the desired location.
-If necessary, filter the samples to remove suspended particles.
+If necessary, filter the samples through filter paper to remove suspended particles.

 2. Reaction with silver nitrate: Add an equal volume of silver nitrate solution to the water sample.
-Stir the mixture well.
+Mix thoroughly.

-3. Acidification: Add 1 M nitric acid solution dropwise to the mixture until the pH reaches 1 (acidic).
+3. Acidification: Add 1 M nitric acid solution dropwise, monitoring with a pH meter or indicator paper, until the pH reaches approximately 1 (acidic).
 This step ensures complete reaction of arsenite with silver nitrate.

-4. Base addition: Add 0.5 M sodium hydroxide solution dropwise until the pH reaches 7 (neutral).
+4. Base addition: Add 0.5 M sodium hydroxide solution dropwise, monitoring with a pH meter or indicator paper, until the pH reaches approximately 7 (neutral).
 This step precipitates the formed silver arsenite complex.

 5. Centrifugation: Centrifuge the mixture at 3000 rpm for 5 minutes.
 Carefully collect the supernatant without disturbing the precipitate.

 6. Spectrophotometric analysis: Measure the absorbance of the supernatant at 410 nm using a spectrophotometer.
+Compare the absorbance to a calibration curve generated using known concentrations of arsenite.
 Arsenite ions form a complex with silver ions that exhibits a yellow color, producing a characteristic absorbance peak at 410 nm.

 Analysis and Interpretation

-The absorbance value obtained in the spectrophotometer is directly proportional to the concentration of arsenite in the water sample.
-By calibrating the spectrometer with known arsenite standards, the concentration of arsenite in the unknown water sample can be determined.
+The absorbance value obtained from the spectrophotometer is directly proportional to the concentration of arsenite in the water sample.
+By comparing the absorbance of the unknown sample to the calibration curve created using standard arsenite solutions, the concentration of arsenite in the unknown water sample can be determined.

 Conclusion

 This experiment provides a practical method for detecting arsenite in water samples.
-By utilizing the reaction between arsenite and silver ions, and measuring the resulting absorbance, the presence and concentration of arsenite can be accurately determined.
+By utilizing the reaction between arsenite and silver ions, and measuring the resulting absorbance using a calibrated spectrophotometer, the presence and concentration of arsenite can be accurately determined.
 This experiment is relevant to toxicology and biochemical forensics, where the detection of toxic substances is essential for health and environmental assessments.

 Share on: